Fountains of Çeşme

 Castle Street Fountain (1718)

 Location: Sk.
 1002 (near Sk.
 2015).
-Situation: Attached to adjacent building.
+Situation: Attached to an adjacent building.
 Size: 2.23m x 3.38m x 2.95m.
-Status: Fountain restored 2012 from plastered and painted state by Çeşme Municipality and Umart Mimerlik.
+Status: The Fountain was restored in 2012 from a plastered and painted state by Çeşme Municipality and Umart Mimerlik.
 Properties: Rubble masonry set with mortar, cut andesite jug shelf and basin, and marble.

 Municipality plaque inscription reads: “There’s a relatively big subscription in the middle of the humpback niche.
 The outer line of the subscription is not smooth, and the subscription text is written in thuluth as three lines.
 Above the text is a circular figure.
 As the subscription has been painted and damaged in this way only these words can be read: ‘The prayer Fatiha for the spirit of ……who did works of charity and acquired merit by God.’
 Year 1115”